 Monsoon season takes place in April and May, and should probably be avoided if you don’t enjoy a good deal of rain.

 Penang’s busy season takes place between mid-November and February.
 The weather is warm (just like the rest of the year), but the lack of rain makes Penang travel a whole lot easier!

 Every traveler has a different preference for their travel, so here’s what you can expect from Penang all year round!

-Penang is a world-renowned exotic holiday destination, which means there’s an overwhelming amount of places to stay and areas to choose from.
+Penang is a world-renowned exotic holiday destination, which means there’s an overwhelming amount of places and areas to stay in.
 Whether you’re into the hustle and bustle of city living or prefer to rough it in a small fishing village, Penang is sure to have something to suit your taste.

 George Town is the capital city and our first recommendation for where to stay in Penang.
 It has been named one of the most interesting and colorful cities in all of Malaysia, it’s no wonder it made the top of our list.

 The city has a charm like no other.
 Walking down the streets you’ll see an eclectic mix of colonial buildings, Chinese storefronts, and ornate mosques.
 You can indulge in top-class street food and delicious coffee while exploring its many landmarks.